dojo/docs/dijit/form/Slider.rst

     <div id="sliderTwo"></div>
     <p><input type="text" id="sliderValueTwo" /></p>

-And here we create a slider declaratively
+And here we create a slider declaratively, not that we set the value of the "discreteValues" attribute to 11, meanign that the slider will have 11 focus points

 .. cv-compound::